Novel observables for exploring QCD collective evolution and quantum entanglement within individual jets: SEARCH FOR ``QGP-LIKE'' SIGNATURES WITHIN INDIVIDUAL JETS

 In the following subsections, we employ the PYTHIA 8 generator as a baseline to investigate a series of observables relevant to signatures of a QGP and explore potential discoveries in future experiments.
-The list of observables is not exhaustive but rather representative of several selected key signatures: \begin{itemize}
+No effects of rescatterings among produced parton showers or strings are expected for the parton fragmentation process in PYTHIA 8 (or any other MC event generator presently on the market).
+The list of observables is not exhaustive but rather representative of key signatures: \begin{itemize} \item Particle multiplicity and {\textit{strangeness enhancement}} in a dense, thermal partonic medium; \item Long-range correlations and {\textit{anisotropy flow}}; \item {\textit{Radial flow}} boost to identified particle $\jT$ spectra; \item {\textit{Quantum Interference}} of identical particles; \end{itemize}